Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

-Even with the rising popularity of eReaders such as the Amazon Kindle and mobile eReading apps, many readers still prefer physical print books to digital eBooks.
-Though many people prefer the tactile feel of traditional printed media, eBooks do have some distinct benefits and offer versatility that print books cannot.
-While print books aren’t going away anytime soon, there are many situations in which eBooks provide an advantage over traditional print books.
+Even with the rising popularity of eReaders (like Amazon Kindle) and mobile eReading apps, many readers still prefer physical print books.
+Though many people prefer the tactile feel of traditional printed media, eBooks do have some distinct benefits and offer versatility that print cannot.
+While print books aren’t going away anytime soon, there are many situations in which eBooks provide an advantage over traditional paper media.

-With eBooks, you don’t even need to leave your house to buy new books or borrow them from your local library.
-You can purchase books directly from a digital bookstore and download them instantly to your device.
-Even libraries now offer digital eBook lending, so you can instantly download library books for free to your eReader without ever having to visit the library.
+With eBooks, you don’t even need to leave your house to buy new titles or borrow them from your local library.
+You can purchase them directly from a digital bookstore and download them instantly to your device.
+Even libraries now offer digital eBook lending, so you can instantly download titles for free without ever having to visit the library.
 You can acquire an entire library of new books on your eReader while still wearing your pajamas or sitting on your couch.

-Print books, especially hardbound editions, can be very heavy, while most modern eReader devices are designed to be lightweight.
-It is much easier to carry an eReader containing an entire library of books on an airplane or on the train than to bring a physical book or two.
-If you finish the book you are reading while traveling, it is much easier to obtain a new eBook than to find somewhere to purchase new books.
-If you have your digital eBook collection synced to a cloud service, you can seamlessly switch to reading your eBooks on your phone if you find yourself with extra time to kill but didn’t think to bring your eReader.
+Printed books, especially hardbound editions, can be very heavy, while most modern eReader devices are lightweight.
+It's much easier to carry an eReader containing an entire library of titles than to bring even a few physical books.
+If you finish reading one on your trip, it is much simpler (and cheaper!) to download a new eBook than to find a bookstore.
+If you have your collection synced to a cloud service, you can seamlessly switch to reading on your phone if you find yourself with extra time to kill but didn’t think to bring your eReader.

 3. There Are No Late Fees for Library eBooks

 If you borrow a physical book from the library and forget to return it, you will be charged a late fee.
 Many libraries also now offer eBook loans in addition to their print book offerings.
-If you checkout a digital library book and forget to return it by its due date, it’s license will simply expire on your device.
+You don't have to return them by any due date—instead, their licenses will simply expire on your device.
 You will never be hit with a surprise late fee for digital loans. eReaders make accessing library materials easier than ever.

 4. eReaders Have Built-In Dictionaries

 It can be frustrating to come across a word that you don’t know while reading a print book.
-You either have to find a physical dictionary or pull up your phone or tablet to look up the word.
-Most of the time, you probably don’t bother, and are just left wondering what the word means.
-Most modern eReaders have built-in dictionaries that allow you to look up words by taping on the word you don’t know.
+You either have to find a physical dictionary or pull up your phone or tablet to look it up.
+Most of the time, you probably don’t bother, and are just left wondering.
+Most modern eReaders have built-in dictionaries that allow you to look up words by tapping on any word you don’t know.
 The dictionary definition will appear right on the screen without you even needing to leave the app.

 5. eBooks Take Up Much Less Space

 Avid readers tend to collect a lot of books, which can take up too much space and make your home feel cluttered.
-Even the largest collection of eBooks won’t take up much physical space in your home.
-It is easier to manage a large digital collection of books than bookshelves filled with hundred or thousands of books that you will likely never reread.
+However, even the largest collection of eBooks won’t take up much physical space in your home.
+It is much easier to manage a large digital library than bookshelves filled with hundred or thousands of books that you will likely never reread.

 6. You Can Customize Font Size and Style in eBooks

-Unlike print books, eBooks allow you to change the font size or even the font style.
-If you require large-print books, you can adjust the font size in any eBook to be readable to you.
-With print books, you are limited to titles that are available in large print editions.
-You can also usually customize the font used in eBooks if you don’t care for the default font.
+Unlike print, eBooks allow you to change the font size or even the font style.
+If you require large-print books, you can adjust any eBook to be readable to you, but with print, you are limited to titles that are available in large print editions.
+You can also usually customize the font used in eBooks if you don’t care for the default style.

 7. eBooks Give You Better Access to Indie Titles

 There are many independent, self-published authors who only have their work available in digital formats.
-Many of these titles include novellas and short stories that would be too short to publish on their own as print books, but which are perfectly suited to reading digitally on eReaders.
-Owning an eReading device gives you access to many books that you otherwise wouldn’t be able to read.
+Many of these titles include novellas and short stories that would be too short to publish on their own in print, but which are perfectly suited to reading digitally.
+Owning an eReading device gives you access to writing that you otherwise wouldn’t be able to read.

-8. eReaders are More Environmentally Friendly than Print Books
+8. eReaders Can Be More Environmentally Friendly Than Print Books

-Because eReaders are backlit, you don’t need to have an external light source to read eBooks.
-You can read eBooks in the dark or in low-light situations anywhere.
-As long as your eReader is charged, you can read in bed, during power outages, or outside in the evening without needing an external book light.
+Because eReaders are backlit, you don’t need to have an external light source to read them—you can read in the dark or in low-light situations anywhere.
+As long as your eReader is charged, you can read in bed, during power outages, or outside in the evening without needing an external light.
 This allows you to read eBooks in many more situations than you can traditional print books.

 eBooks are typically released at the same time as their print counterparts but are often cheaper to purchase.
-If you prefer to purchase books, rather than borrowing from a library or from a friend, you can save some money by sticking to digital releases.
+If you prefer to buy books rather than borrowing from a library or a friend, you can save some money by sticking to digital releases.
 This may not be true for older titles that are generally available at steep discounts from used bookstores.

 eBooks Are Here to Stay